HarishDvs/HarishDvs/README.md

 # 💫 About Me:
 👋 Hey there!
-I’m a programmer with problem solving skills, with experience in AI/ML & Data analysis and Fullstack development.
+I’m a programmer with problem solving skills, with interest in AI/ML & Data analysis

 ## 🌐 Socials: